-Setting out to make my first indie feature film Escape to Witch Island, very little did I understand about deliverables.
+Setting out to make my first indie feature film The Watchman’s Canoe, very little did I understand about deliverables.
 I figured, as long as we had an electronic press kit, trailer, key art, DCP (Digital Cinema Package) of the film, and an .MOV version that we would be ready to roll forward with most distribution companies.

 With such a small budget, we decided to use an aggregator to self-distribute.
 We used Quiver, but there are multiple to choose from.
 Be sure to read their reviews before signing on.
 The process was painless.
 But, the challenge with self-distribution is there needs to be pointers to your film.
 If there are none, the film will get lost in an endless sea of content on Amazon and iTunes, which is what happened to our film.

-After almost a year of being available on the two platforms, Amazon and iTunes—which we uploaded through Quiver—Escape to Witch Island was finally approached for distribution.
+After almost a year of being available on the two platforms, Amazon and iTunes—which we uploaded through Quiver—The Watchman’s canoe was finally approached for distribution.
 The initial contact for international distribution came from Spain, from a women’s team called Moonrise Pictures.
 Shortly after, we had multiple distributors contact us for deals.
 We went with a distribution company based in the United States for international distribution and a separate company for domestic distribution (USA/Canada and Ireland).

 This required loads of time, going back and forth with lawyers and the distribution companies to come to an agreed deal, pulling the film down from Amazon Video and iTunes and finally completing the list of deliverables they required.